lucaslav05/1800_202330_BBY18/README.md

 * Hi, my name is Lucas!
 I am nervous but also excited for this project
 * Hi, my name is Dongharn Yi!
 Lets do this!
 * ...
 * Hi my name is Jas!
 I am overjoyed to work on this project.
+I am scared of turtles

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.